 Dry socket is a condition that can occur after tooth removal.
-It usually happens 3–5 days after surgery.
+It usually happens 3–5 days after surgery, and lasts up to 7 days.
 Dry socket causes intense pain because it exposes the nerves and bones in the gum.

 Dry socket, or alveolar osteitis, can last for up to 7 days.
 It is a common complication of wisdom tooth extraction.
 If food particles enter the socket, they can exacerbate the pain, increase the risk of infection, and slow down the healing.